jbwyatt4/kernel-work/task_printer/Readme.md

-Please run ./run.sh to build the kernel
+Please run ./run.sh to build the kernel module.

 Do not execute 'make' directly.